Nom-nom-hub/arc-kit/templates/commands/chain.md

 - Include feedback mechanisms for chain learning
 - Design chains that can evolve during execution
 - ERROR on chains that don't incorporate adaptation

+## Next Step Recommendation

+Now that your adaptive task chains are complete, the most logical next step is:

+- **Primary**: Run `/arckit.implement` to execute the implementation based on your task chains
+- **Alternative**: Run `/arckit.checklist` to create a quality assurance checklist before implementation

+The `/arckit.implement` command will execute your adaptive task chains with context-aware deployment strategies.

+**Pro tip**: Your reasoning chains will guide the implementation process, ensuring each step aligns with the adaptive goals you've established.